Proud Boys brawl leads to stabbings, arrests in Albany

 At around noon on January 6th a small group of protesters gathered in East Capitol Park in support of a nationwide call to “Stop the Steal”, a conspiracy theory being promoted by Donald Trump supporters regarding the presidential election results.

-In attendance were local members of the hate group Proud Boys.
-On the right-wing social media app Parler, where much of the planning for Trump and “Stop the Steal” rallies take place, a promoter of the Albany rally later thanked the Proud Boys for “standing with them” and offered prayers for one of them that was injured.
+On the new right-wing social media app Parler, where much of the planning for Trump’s “Stop the Steal” rallies have taken place, a promoter of the Albany rally later thanked the Proud Boys for “standing with them” and offered prayers for those injured.
 Another user commented in response: “We can not let this election be stolen.
 If that happens, we will carry out justice on these tyrants for the next four years.
 It will and should not be pretty.
 Nothing should be off the table.”

-An all-out brawl then follows, and Alexander Stokes Contompasis is seen rushing to the defense of numerous counter protesters.
-At one point, two Proud Boys are punching and kicking a counter protester on the ground when Contompasis pushes them away.
-One of the men then walks away holding his side after what appeared to be the result of a stab wound.
+Alexander Stokes Contompasis, an Albany man who previously documented “Occupy Wall Street” protests for cable access television, is seen rushing to the defense of numerous counter protesters.
+At one point, two Proud Boys are punching and kicking a person on the ground when Contompasis pushes them away.
+One of the men then walks away holding his side after what appeared to be the result of a stabbing motion.
 Seconds later he returns to the scuffle.
-He later retreats to a park bench where he is treated for his wounds.
-One of the two men stabbed at the event later admitted to police of their affiliation with the Proud Boys.
+He later retreats to a park bench where police say he began treating his wounds.

 For his role in the altercation, Contompasis is being charged with a high-level felony.
 He is arguing self defense.